 In online video platforms, accurate watch time prediction has become a fundamental and challenging problem in video recommendation.
 Previous research has revealed that the accuracy of watch time prediction highly depends on both the transformation of watch-time labels and the decomposition of the estimation process.
 TPM (Tree based Progressive Regression Model) achieves State-of-the-Art performance with a carefully designed and effective decomposition paradigm.
 TPM discretizes the watch time into several ordinal intervals and organizes them into a binary decision tree, where each node corresponds to a specific interval.
 At each non-leaf node, a binary classifier is used to determine the specific interval in which the watch time variable most likely falls, based on the prediction outcome at its parent node.

-The tree structure serves as the core of TPM, as it defines the decomposition of watch time estimation and determines how the ordinal intervals are discretized.
-However, in TPM, the tree is predefined as a full binary tree, which may be sub-optimal for the following reasons.
-First, a full binary tree implies an equal partitioning of the watch time space, which may struggle to capture the complexity of real-world watch time distributions.
-Second, instead of relying on a globally fixed tree structure, we advocate for a personalized, data-driven tree that can be learned in an end-to-end manner.
-Therefore, we propose PTPM to enable a highly personalized decomposition of watch estimation with better efficacy and efficiency.
-Moreover, we reveal that TPM is affected by selection bias due to conditional modeling and devise a simple approach to address it.
-We conduct extensive experiments on both offline datasets and online environments.
-The results of the offline experiment illustrate the improvement in watch time accuracy, and the results of the online AB test further validate the effectiveness of the proposed framework.
-PTPM has been fully deployed in our core traffic scenarios and currently serves more than 400 million users per day.
+The tree structure is central to TPM, as it defines the decomposition of watch time estimation and how ordinal intervals are discretized.
+However, TPM uses a predefined full binary tree, which may be sub-optimal for two reasons.
+First, full binary trees imply equal partitioning of the watch time space, which may fail to capture the complexity of real-world distributions.
+Second, rather than relying on a fixed global structure, we advocate for a personalized, data-driven tree that can be learned end-to-end.
+Thus, we propose PTPM to enable highly personalized decomposition of watch estimation with better efficacy and efficiency.
+Moreover, we show that TPM suffers from selection bias due to conditional modeling and propose a simple solution.
+We conduct extensive experiments on offline datasets and online environments.
+Offline results show improved watch time accuracy, and online A/B tests further validate the effectiveness of our framework.
+PTPM has been fully deployed in core traffic scenarios and now serves over 400 million users daily.